termanader/K12-Chrome-Whitelist/README.md

 # GApps

-This is a list of apps that I recently went live with for my K12 whitelist.
+This is a list of Chrome Web Store apps and extensions that I recently went live deployed for my K12 Whitelist.